 - Getting into dangerous situations while under the influence of heroin.

 Heroin addiction may result in overdose or death if it is not addressed appropriately and in a timely manner.
-Treatment for an opioid addiction, such as heroin, should always begin with a medically assisted heroin detox program.
+Treatment for opioid addiction, such as heroin, should always begin with a medically assisted heroin detox program.

-Heroin detox can be extremely uncomfortable and dangerous, so it is best if an addicted individual completes this process in a safe, comfortable, and clinical environment with 24/7 medical assistance.
+Heroin withdrawal and detox can be extremely uncomfortable and dangerous, so it is best if an addicted individual completes this process in a safe, comfortable, and clinical environment with 24/7 medical assistance.
 Medically assisted heroin detox programs provide individualized programming with consistent medical care to ensure the safety and comfort of the client at all times.

 Although heroin withdrawal can be uncomfortable, medical staff at a detox center will be able to treat the physical symptoms of withdrawal to help clients comfortably reach a state of sobriety.
 Some common symptoms of heroin withdrawal include: